-Registration is now open for the ChemEd X Virtual Conference: Tools for Integrating Green Chemistry in Your Classroom.
+This ChemEd X Virtual Conference is now closed: Tools for Integrating Green Chemistry in Your Classroom.

 Tools for Integrating Green Chemistry in Your Classroom features a hybrid of published Journal of Chemical Education articles, Beyond Benign lesson plans and additional supporting resources.
 Join us to gain a deeper understanding of how to integrate green chemistry principles and practices into your classrooms, by investigating novel technologies, exploring green chemistry alternatives to traditional experiments, and evaluating a fresh perspective on chemical modeling.
 Our goal is to spark interactive dialogue related to increasing the adoption of green chemistry principles and practices throughout the K-20 chemistry education spectrum.

 ChemEd X, the Journal of Chemical Education, and Beyond Benign are sponsoring the virtual conference to support the chemistry education community.